Find Trade Colleges

 Check out the carpentry undergraduate certificate programs at these schools if you want to attend one of the most popular in the Southwest Region .

 Our analysis found Kiamichi Technology Center-McAlester to be the most popular school for carpentry students who want to pursue a undergraduate certificate in the Southwest Region .
-Located in the town of McAlester, KTC McAlester is a public school with a fairly small student population.
+Located in the remote town of McAlester, KTC McAlester is a public college with a fairly small student population.

 Of the 23 students majoring in carpentry at KTC McAlester, 87% are male and 13% are female.